-These spicy potato soft tacos are one of my favorite easy weeknight meals!
-If you've never had potato tacos, but you like tacos and potatoes, you've got to try them.
+These spicy potato soft tacos are one of my favorite easy weeknight meals (along with my one-pot beefaroni recipe).
+If you've never had potato tacos, but you like tacos and potatoes, you've got to try them!

-Even though I include the recipe for the chipotle lime sauce here, it's such a versatile condiment, I actually have a whole separate post dedicated to it.
-Check it out if you're not sure what to do with leftover chipotle sauce after making these tasty potato and chorizo tacos!
+Even though I include the recipe for the chipotle lime sauce here, it's such a versatile condiment, that I actually have a whole separate post dedicated to it.
+Check it out if you're not sure what to do with leftover chipotle sauce after making these tasty potato and chorizo tacos.

-Here's everything you'll need to make these quick & easy spicy potato tacos:
+Here's everything you'll need to make these quick & easy ground beef and potato tacos:

 - Small flour tortillas - or you can use corn tortillas.
 I usually go for corn tortillas, but for these potato tacos with beef or chorizo, I actually prefer the flour tortillas.
 Street taco size or regular taco size both work well.